10 things to do in Rome in December

 If you travel to the Eternal City at this time of year, you will notice that the Romans celebrate New Year's Eve with a good plate of lentils to keep them going all night long.
 It is also a tradition to throw away junk and old furniture to start the year off right, listen to concerts and skate on the fabulous ice rinks.
 In this guide I tell you everything you need to know to make the most of this winter month in the capital.

 1. Inauguration of the ice rinks in the Eternal City

-Another 100% recommended option is to visit the skating rink of the Auditorium Parco della Musica, installed outside the modern building by Renzo Piano.
+Another 100% recommended option is the skating rink of the Auditorium Parco della Musica, installed outside the modern building by Renzo Piano.
 There are also activities and workshops to stimulate children's creativity.
-In any case, wherever you go, you are sure to find an ice rink in the center of Rome.

 2. Take shelter from the cold in a convent with exhibitions or in the museums

 If during your vacation in Rome, one day it doesn't stop raining, take shelter from the water at the Chiostro del Bramante, a former Renaissance convent that now serves as a venue for some of the best exhibitions, meetings and concerts in Europe, and enjoy a coffee, one of the symbols of Italy, in its restaurant overlooking the cloister.
 Take the opportunity to have a coffee, one of the symbols of Italy, in its restaurant overlooking the cloister.
 Is there anything more bucolic than watching it rain from the windows?

 In addition, you will also have the opportunity to see many of Rome's museums with much less tourist crowds, another plan to escape the cold that can be in Rome in winter.
 Dare to buy tickets to the Vatican or to see the best works of the Capitoline Museums.

 3. Experience the magic of a musical at the Roman theater